 The TFT touchscreen receives graphics output from the VGA connector on the configuration PC and sends its touch data back to the serial port.
 The touchscreen power supply should be connected to a spare IEC outlet within the surface.

 Software Supplied

 A Windows XP Operating System license is supplied with each console.
 The operating system and the Apollo software are pre-installed.
-Backups are provided in the unlikely event that software needs to be re-installed.
+Backups are provided in

 FIGURE 3 - PC POWER SUPPLY PIN ASSIGNMENTS